How to Compare Electric Bike VS Regular Bike?

-2, Battery capacity and weight
+2, Battery Capacity and Weight

 The weight and capacity of your battery are very important when choosing an electric bike.
 If your battery weighs more than 6 pounds (2.7 kg), then you will need to carry it on your bike, which defeats the purpose of having an electric bike in the first place.
 If you are looking for something lightweight, then most of the electric bikes in this category are around 20 pounds (9 kg).
 The battery capacity also has a big influence on how long it takes to recharge.
-On average, a good quality e-bike battery can be recharged about 2 times before it needs to be replaced.
+On average, a good quality e-bike battery can be recharged about 3-5 years before it needs to be replaced.
 This depends greatly on the charging system that you use and how often you charge your battery.

-3, Types of batteries
+3, Types of Batteries

 Before buying an electric bike, it's important to know what type of battery the manufacturer uses.
 There are several types of electric bike batteries: lithium, lead acid, nickel-metal hydride, and air.
 Lithium batteries are very popular in high-end models but they can cost more to replace.
 Lead acid batteries are the most affordable and they work with most e-bikes.
 Nickel metal hydride batteries are not as expensive as lithium batteries but they still cost more than lead acid batteries.
 Air battery packs are the lightest battery packs and they offer an attractive design solution that is lightweight and takes up less space than other kinds of e-bike battery packs.

-4, Speed and torque
+4, Speed and Torque

 Electric bikes have different speed ranges that go from 5 mph to 30 mph depending on the model.
 Most of the e-bikes on the market can reach speeds up to 20 mph (32.19 km/h) in an efficient way.
 The speed that you will be using your bike for depends on how many other people are using it as well.
 If everyone else is biking, it's usually faster because the bikes have to wait for other bikers to pass again before moving forward.